celiajosso/erasmus-sds/README.md

 - Tommi LUCAS (Developer) is reponsible for:

-- Filip VUJEVA (Developer) is reponsible for:
+- Filip VUJEVA (Developer) is reponsible for...
+  - maintaining the CI/CD pipeline and ensuring the connection between instances
+  - developing basic backend functionalities

 ## Comunication stategies